 From disease control measures to cattle and field monitoring systems, IoT is transforming the agriculture industry by restoring power to the farmers’ hands.
 Major sectors where this tech has found a solid footing are indoor farming, livestock management, and aquaculture, among others.
 But how is IoT overcoming challenges and breaking new ground in agriculture?
 Let’s find out.

-One of the other sought-after IoT applications in agriculture is automated crop harvesting.
+One of the most sought-after IoT applications in agriculture is automated crop harvesting.
 Untimely harvest of crops often turns out to be the plight of farmers.
 Factors influencing such events could be the weather, untrained personnel, or poor farm management.
 Harvesting robots could be trained with the information we possess to pick the right fruit at the right time.
-Various uses of IoT in agriculture allow farmers to grow high-value crops at scale than hedge their bets with varieties supported by minimum support prices.

-Machine learning, GPS, and the IoT used in agriculture apps are making manned machine navigation a thing of the past.
-With a smartphone, farmers can remotely control their tractors, rotavators, and agricultural machinery.
-As the code memorizes rough patches, it learns to alter gears and smooth navigation to protect the crops and the equipment.
+Machine learning, GPS, and the IoT technology utilized in agriculture apps make manned machine navigation a thing of the past.
+Farmers can remotely control their tractors, rotavators, and agricultural machinery with smartphones.

-Drones are yet another example of IoT in the agriculture industry.
+Yet another best IoT in agriculture examples is the usage of drones.
 The self-guiding technology uses GPS, image processing, infrared cameras, and ground control systems.
 New-generation farmers are leveraging Drones-as-a-Service (DaaS) to predict crop yields, diagnose pest infestation, precision fertigation, and field supervision.
 Aerobotics is one of the few food tech startups that have made their mark in the field.
 It combines drone scouting and multi-sensor analysis to predict crop health for longevity.

 The impact of IoT in agriculture has been tremendous, considering its multiple applications that we have seen above.
 Technological advancements in agriculture are here to stay and will play a vital role in reforming the future of the industry.
-Here are a few benefits of IoT in the agriculture industry that can also help you gain perspective into how the future of IoT in agriculture is bright.
+Let us now check out the transformative influence of IoT technology on the agriculture industry, shedding light on the promising future prospects that lie ahead in this dynamic technological landscape.